fasmat/lotto-analysis/README.md

 ![Results](plots/win3-general.png "Pick rates of numbers")

 This graph shows the relative pick rate of German lottery numbers.
 A 1.0 means the number is picked as often as one would expect it to be.
-Higher numbers indicate that the number is picked more often than it would if numbers were picked randomly; e.g. a 1.3 means that the respecitve number is picked 30% more often than it would be if it was picked randomly.
+Higher numbers indicate that the number is picked more often than it would if numbers were picked randomly; e.g. a 1.3 means that the respective number is picked 30% more often than it would be if it was picked randomly.

 The same data is visualized here in a heat map: